B.A. (Hons) in Counselling & Psychotherapy

 - Utilises “Blended Learning”

-- Benchmarked against European Association of Counselling Training Standards (2015)
+- Benchmarked against the European Association of Counselling Training Standards (2015)

 - Support Students to develop Personally & Professionally to enable them to achieve a Level 8 Degree

-The Programme prepares graduates to work towards the professional accreditation requirements of Addiction Counsellors Ireland, the Association of Professional Counsellors and Psychotherapists as well as the National Association for Pastoral Counselling and Psychotherapy as well as taking into consideration the anticipated requirements from CORU.
+- The Programme prepares graduates to work towards the professional accreditation requirements of Addiction Counsellors Ireland, the Association of Professional Counsellors and Psychotherapists as well as the National Association for Professional Counselling and Psychotherapy as well as taking into consideration the anticipated requirements from CORU.

 A central component of the ICHAS vision is the provision of flexible and affordable education for all.
 In line with this approach, the fees for the programme whether full or part-time are in line with those of Universities and Institutes of Technology and we work with learners to work out suitable options around the payment of fees